niess/calzone/docs/source/api.rst

       The *shape* argument defines the number of particles requested (as a :external:py:class:`ndarray <numpy.ndarray>` shape).

-      The outcome of this method is dependent on the *weight* configuration.
-If weights are computed, there are returned as a second separated array.
-      Otherwise, only the generated particles are returned.

    .. automethod:: inside

       By default, the daughters volumes are excluded when generating the